dart-archive/www.dartlang.org/src/site/_includes/language-tour/isolates/index.markdown

 }
 {% endpc %}

-The `call()` method creates a new receive port, sends a message to this send port with replyTo set to such receive port.
+The call() method creates a new receive port and then sends a message to the send port with replyTo set to the receive port.
 When a reply is received, it closes the receive port and completes the returned future.

-### Coordination Strategy
+#### Keeping the main isolate alive

-As mentioned above, when the main isolate terminates, the entire VM terminates (even if there are other child isolates running).
-To keep the main isolate running, it must create an open ReceivePort.
+As mentioned above, when the main isolate terminates, the entire VM terminates (even if other child isolates are running).
+To keep running, the main isolate must create an open ReceivePort.
 Before the main isolate can terminate, the ReceivePort must be closed.

-You can coordinate isolates with message passing, sending a message to inform the main isolate when a child isolate is finished.
+You can coordinate isolates with message passing, sending a message to inform the main isolate when a child isolate finishes.
 Here is an example:

 {% pc dart 0 %}
 #import('dart:isolate');